Absolute Extrema on Finite Closed IntervalsIn Exercises 21–36, fi... | Channels for Pearson+

 1

-First, understand that the function g(x) = √(4 − x²) is defined for the interval −2 ≤ x ≤ 1.
-This is because the expression under the square root, 4 − x², must be non-negative.

-Next, identify the critical points of the function within the interval.
-To do this, find the derivative of g(x) with respect to x.
-The derivative is g'(x) = -x / √(4 − x²).
-Set g'(x) = 0 to find critical points, which gives x = 0.

-Evaluate the function g(x) at the critical point and at the endpoints of the interval.
-Calculate g(−2), g(0), and g(1) to determine the function values at these points.
+Step 3: Evaluate the function at the endpoints of the interval [-1, 3].
+Calculate f(-1) and f(3) using the appropriate piecewise expressions.
+These values will help determine the extrema.

+Step 4: Check for critical points within the interval.
+Since the function is piecewise linear, it doesn't have any critical points where the derivative is zero.
+However, the point where the piecewise function changes, t = 0, should be evaluated as it might be an extremum.
-Compare the values obtained in the previous step to identify the absolute maximum and minimum values of the function on the interval.
-The largest value is the absolute maximum, and the smallest value is the absolute minimum.

-Finally, graph the function g(x) = √(4 − x²) over the interval −2 ≤ x ≤ 1.
-Mark the points where the absolute extrema occur on the graph, and label these points with their coordinates.
+Step 5: Compare the values obtained at the endpoints and the point t = 0 to determine the absolute maximum and minimum values.
+The largest value will be the absolute maximum, and the smallest will be the absolute minimum.
+Graph the function over the interval [-1, 3] and mark the points where these extrema occur, including their coordinates.

 Verified video answer for a similar problem: